pythseq/tantan/README.txt

 version 3 of the License, or (at your option) any later version.
 For details, see COPYING.txt.

-If you use tantan in your research, please cite our published article (which is still in preparation, so in the meantime please cite the website).
+If you use tantan in your research, please cite:
+"A new repeat-masking method enables specific detection of homologous sequences", MC Frith, Nucleic Acids Research (in press).

 tantan's website is: http://www.cbrc.jp/tantan/